releng-tool/releng-tool-docs/content/getting-started/tutorial-sdl.md

 projects to ensure the resulting files can run on a desired target.
 ```

-This tutorial shows an example using creating a [Simple DirectMedia Layer][sdl]
+This tutorial shows an example creating a [Simple DirectMedia Layer][sdl]
 (SDL) sample project, utilizing CMake, which can be built on various
 platforms (Linux, OS X or Windows).
 Users of this tutorial can use any
 platform they desire (commands may vary).